Coronavirus: your questions answered

 Someone I love lives in a care home, how will they be tested?

-We would recommend speaking to the care staff in your loved one’s care home to find out what plans they have in place to test residents and staff.
+We would recommend speaking to the care staff in your loved one’s care home to find out how they are implementing regular testing.

 I rent my home – can I be evicted?